c-sky/buildroot/board/csky/gx6605s/readme.txt

   $ sudo ./DebugServerConsole -ddc -rstwait 1000 -prereset -port 1025

-Run
----

-   $ DebugServerConsole -ddc -rstwait 1000 -prereset -port 1025

-   (It will display ip and port for your gdb to connect, eg:)

-   target jtag jtag://127.0.0.1:1025

-   (Please remember the DebugServer IP address and port which displayed above.
+  (console will show a gdbint example, like this: target jtag jtag://127.0.0.1:1025)

-    Check the output/images/gdbinit on first line, they must be the same.)
+3. Check the gdbinit, the IP and Port must be the same as above.

   $ cd output/images
   $ ../host/usr/bin/csky-linux-gdb -x gdbinit ../build/<linux-kernel-dir>/vmlinux